WireWhiz/TMGDocs/docs/trigger-seeker/events.md

 This is used to collect the list of functions/events for #2

-### #2 Fuction/Event
+### #2 Function/Event

 What function or event to call.

-#### We support:
+#### We support running:
 1. Most native Unity functions exposed to Udon
-2. Custom UdonEvents
+2. custom Udon events
-3. UdonSharp Methods (Including parameters)
+3. public UdonSharp functions (Including parameters)

 :::tip
-If you've used any form of Udon scripting, you're probbably going to notice quickly that `UdonBehaviour.SendCustomEvent()` does *NOT* show up when selecting a function.
+If you've used any form of Udon scripting, you're probably going to notice quickly that `UdonBehaviour.SendCustomEvent()` does *NOT* show up when selecting a function.

 This is because custom events show up as functions in that same dropdown, right at the top.
 They're grabbed directly from the compiled output of any program executed by an UdonBehaviour, so we support events from ALL program sources, including 3rd party ones like CyanTrigger.
 However, arguments are only supported for UdonSharpProgramAssets.